 The Bluebird Cafe is one of the most popular destinations in Nashville.
 Most people come to listen to talented artists play their music in the writers-in-the-round.
 This is enough to sell out the tickets at Bluebird Cafe every night and leave others waiting in line, hoping to get a seat.
-But the Bluebird Cafe has reached a whole new level of popularity now that it is regularly featured on ABC’s “Nashville” television series.
+But the Bluebird Cafe reached a whole new level of popularity when it was regularly featured on ABC’s “Nashville” television series.
 Now people come to the Bluebird Cafe just to get a peek into this very famous Nashville spot.

 Tim and I visited the Bluebird Cafe at the advice of friends.
 We were naive to the fact that the Bluebird Cafe is such a popular place in Nashville, but as the line for seats steadily grew to over 60 people, we quickly learned how hot this place is.
 With proper planning (and maybe a wait in line) we tell you how to get a seat at the famous Bluebird Cafe.

 Option #1 Purchase Tickets on Bluebird Cafe’s Website

 This is the easiest and most time effective method.
 Tickets can be purchased directly on Bluebird’s website.
 It is a small venue with only 20 tables.
 Tickets go fast!!
 I talked to a person in line who was lucky enough to reserve her tickets online.
 She said that within ten minutes of the tickets becoming available online, they sold out.
 Therefore, you need to be ready to purchase your tickets as soon as they are available.

 - For Friday, Saturday and Sunday shows, tickets are available Monday 8 am CST of that week.